Best Oscillating Multi-Tool Reviews 2026

 • 24V system isn’t as extensive as top brands

-If you’re looking for the best all-around oscillating multi-tool, I highly recommend you take a close look at the Flex FX4111.
-In our testing, it had the second-best overall performance and is built for the rigors of professional use yet it costs less than its premium competitors.
+If you’re looking for an excellent all-around oscillating multi-tool, I highly recommend you take a close look at the Flex FX4111.
+In our testing, it had the second-best overall performance and is built for the rigors of professional use, yet it costs less than its premium competitors.
 Plus, it has a Starlock Max interface that makes accessory changes easy.

 As far as the tool goes, there’s not much to complain about unless you’re dead-set on having a variable speed trigger instead of a power switch.